 Determine which flavors you need to emphasize or minimize and create a plan for using the five flavors every day.
 Soon you’ll notice improvements in your body and mind.
 Flavors are one criterion for choosing the best foods for you.
 Other discerning food factors are the thermal nature (whether the food is warming or cooling); building or cleansing qualities; and drying or moistening characteristics.
 My Holistic Weight Loss Webinar provides comprehensive information on food therapeutics and much more.
 Even if you’re not trying to lose weight, you’ll benefit from this true Holistic approach to health and nutrition.

 There are many popular food plans and no lack of internet advice from thousands of people who lack an understanding of food therapeutics and have little or no professional training.
 Good marketing sells fads to people who are desperately trying to recover good health and lose weight.
 Current scientific findings often contradict previous findings by the same experts.
 A perfect diet that will bring everyone good health does not exist and accepting this fact is a good starting point for achieving balanced health.

 Consider some professional guidance for the right nutrition and customized holistic health plan for reversing your health and weight issues, and removing the degenerations that cause them.
 You can greatly improve every aspect of your physical, mental and emotional health with a customized holistic approach.
 Schedule a Holistic Health and Nutrition session with Deborah Barr, 35-year Holistic Health and Nutrition Counselor.
 You’ll be on your way to better health.
 Sessions can be done by phone, Zoom, Skype, or at Pittsburgh office.

-If you are in need of additional articles or fresh article ideas, contact me via the contact form, or call 412.361.8600.
+If you are in need of additional articles or fresh article ideas, contact me via the contact form.
 I will be happy to discuss some relevant article topics.